alifadl009/SuperMarioRL/README.md

 ## Notes

 - **Training Time**: Training may take significant time depending on the computational resources.
 The current setup uses CPU, and further improvements can be achieved with GPU acceleration.
-- **Image Output**: A sample gameplay image is available to illustrate the agent's performance.

 ## Example Gameplay